Delcos/Hentai-Diffusion/README.md

 This is only needed once per session and as long as the browser isn't closed.

 ![Screenshot (34)](https://user-images.githubusercontent.com/28798918/199120705-4a377f21-309e-4865-ab0b-a3a60b130277.png)

+### For best results:

+Add "1girl, anime," without the quotes to the biggining of your prompt.

 # Coming Soon